Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Proofs

-Let us now assume (ii).
+Applying the same trick to $E_1:=\{0,...,i-1\}$ and $E_2:=\{i,...,K\}$ allows to conclude the proof of point (i).
+Let us now assume the condition of (ii).
 Then the process $X_S$ has the same properties that the process $X_1$ in \cite{casanova2018duality}, for which there is almost sure fixation in finite time.
 This ends the proof. \end{proof}

 \begin{proof}[Proof of Lemma \ref{sneeeeky}] The proof will be based on studying the action of the generator $\mathcal{A}$ of $X$ over the Logarithm.
 In other words, we will use the Logarithm as a Lyapunov function to study the long term behaviour of $(X_t, t \geq 0)$.
+First, applying Theorem 1 of \cite{griffiths2014lambda}, we obtain the existence of random variables $V$ and $W$ in $[0,1]$ with continuous densities such that the infinitesimal generator $\mathcal{A}$ of $(X(t), t \geq 0)$ applied to a function $g$ at $x$ on $\Delta_3$ can be rewritten